vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 helm show values vector/vector
 ```

-This example configuration file lets you use Vector as an Agent to send Pod logs to standard output, Vector also collects host and internal metrics and exposes them via a Prometheus exporter.
+This example configuration file deploys Vector as an Agent, the full default configuration can be found [here](https://github.com/vectordotdev/helm-charts/blob/develop/charts/vector/templates/configmap.yaml).
 For more information about configuration options, see the [configuration] docs page.

 ```yaml
 cat <<-'VALUES' > values.yaml